Boris Johnson fails to win the backing of enough MPs to hold a snap election next month, falling short of the two-thirds majority required by law

 Britain faces snap election after Johnson’s Brexit meltdown on first Commons vote

 No10 spokesman confirms Boris Johnson will not be resigning .
-Weâre in that territory already
+We’re in that territory already

-— steve hawkes (@steve_hawkes) September 4, 2019
+— Steve Hawkes (@steve_hawkes) September 4, 2019

 This is now one of the more remarkable PMQs I have seen.
 Real burning hatred for Johnson from the opposition benches.
 He looks unsettled.
 Attacks on racist remarks, Cummings and now his failure to apologise